Fantasy Zone: Gameplay

-Versions
+Ports and re-releases

-Fantasy Zone was ported to the Sega Master System, MSX, Nintendo Entertainment System, Sharp X68000, and PC Engine—all with similar gameplay.
-For example, the Master System version lacks some features such as the radar that indicates the location of the bases or a gauge that indicates energy level, and two of the bosses were replaced by original ones.
+Fantasy Zone was ported to the Master System, MSX, Famicom/Nintendo Entertainment System, X68000, and PC Engine—all with similar gameplay, though with some notable differences.
+For example, the Master System version lacks some features such as the radar that indicates the location of the bases or a gauge that indicates energy level, and two of the bosses were replaced by alternate bosses.

 Two different versions were released for the Famicom and NES.
 The Japanese version was released in 1987, developed and published by Sunsoft.
-The American version was released in 1989, developed by Pixel and published unlicensed by Tengen.
+The American version was released in 1990, developed by Pixel and published by Tengen.
 In 1997, Fantasy Zone was released in the Sega Ages series in Japan for the Sega Saturn.

 Fantasy Zone was re-released as an enhanced remake for the PlayStation 2, again in the Sega Ages series.
 Although similar in appearance to the arcade version (even incorporating the original arcade sounds), this version uses polygons instead of sprites and adds some stages, including bonus levels with the viewpoint behind Opa-Opa as he tries to collect coins from any boss that was defeated at the moment; this game mode is very similar to Space Harrier, or the unreleased Space Fantasy Zone.
-This version was released in North America in the Sega Classics Collection.
+This version was released in North America and Europe as part of the Sega Classics Collection.

-Fantasy Zone was released for mobile phones in 2002 in Japan and in August 2003 in the United States.
 Due to hardware limitations, this version was divided in three different parts.
 The Master System version was re-released in Japan for the Virtual Console on March 11, 2008, for Europe and Australia on April 11, and in North America on April 14.